aristocratos/btop/README.md

    cmake --build build
    ```

-   _**Note:** btop uses lots of C++ 20 features, so it's necessary to be specific about the compiler and the standard library.
-If you get a compile with Apple-Clang or GCC, feel free to add the instructions here._

    This will automatically build a release version of btop.

    Some useful options to pass to the configure step: